 Are your competitors going after the same target market segments as you are?

 Are they reaching segments you hadn’t thought to consider?

 You won’t be able to get detailed audience information about the people interacting with your competitors, but you’ll be able to get a general sense of the approach they’re taking and whether it’s allowing them to create engagement online.

 This analysis will help you understand which markets competitors are targeting and whether their efforts appear to be effective for those segments.

 Step 4.
 Clarify the value of your product or service

 This comes down to the key distinction all marketers must understand between features and benefits.
 You can list the features of your product all day long, but no one will be convinced to buy from you unless you can explain the benefits.

 Features are what your product is or does.
 The benefits are the results.
 How does your product make someone’s life easier, or better, or just more interesting?

 If you don’t already have a clear list of the benefits of your product, it’s time to start brainstorming now.
-As you create your benefit statements, you’ll also automatically be stating some basic information about your target demographic.
+As you create your benefit statements, you’ll also by default be stating some basic information about your target audience.